diskerror/Typed/README.md

 ##Typed\Array
 The instances or derivitives of Typed\Array will do these things:
+* It will behave like a standard PHP array.
 * Every member be the same type.
-* Cast data assigned to indicies in the most obvious way when input is a different type.
+* Silently cast assigned data in the most obvious way when input is of a different type.
-* Return a deeply transformed hashed array (or map).
+* Have a method to return a deeply transformed hashed array (or map).